 Continuously update and publish the Technical Clarifications to ITU Technical Characteristics on AIS (ITU-R M.1371)

-Monitor the use of AIS in Polar Regions (e.g. AIS AtoN)
+Monitor the use of AIS in Polar Regions (e.g. AIS AtoN)Deliverables

+IALA Members to influence their national inputs to the anticipated WRC-15 agenda items for GMDSS Modernization and e-Navigation.
+Updates to the Maritime Radio Communication Plan and relevant AIS guidelines and recommendations.

 .